tomhoover/guide-programming-fundamentals-in-python/guide.md

 	print 'Hello ' + name
 	print photo
 	```
 	By typing `print 'Hello ' + name` we just concatenated (aka *linked together*) the string `'Hello '` with the variable 	`name` so that the console will print out `Hello Fluffy`.
-Don't forget to type `python pypet.py` in the console (bottom 		window) and hit enter to see this happen.
+Don't forget to type `python pypet.py` in the console (bottom 		window) and hit enter after you save to see this happen.
 Your console should look like:

 	![](http://i.imgur.com/teThhJk.png)